-Here’s an interesting question.
-If your children are identical twins and you are just introducing them to someone, how do you help your guests distinguish between your twins?
+If your children are identical twins and you introduce them to someone, how do you help that someone distinguish between the twins?

 You use the factory design pattern of course!

 Let’s use this post to learn one of the most commonly used design patterns in the world of object-oriented programming.
-Instead of compelling you remember the names of classes, the factory pattern gives you a class based on something you know about that class.
+Instead of compelling you to remember the names of classes, the factory pattern returns you the appropriate class based on something you know about that class.
 Let’s dive in to see what I mean.

 Factory pattern in real life

 There are different types of pasta.
 Let’s use just three: penne, macaroni and spaghetti.
-If you are not Italian or if you don’t eat pasta quite often, it is extremely tricky for you to remember those names.
-Let’s say you have eaten pasta often enough to have a fair idea of what you want, but you can’t recollect the names.
+If you are not Italian or if you don’t eat pasta often, it is extremely tricky to remember the names.
+Let’s say you have eaten pasta often enough to know the appearance of the pasta you want, but can’t recollect the names.
 But fear not.
-There is a shop attendant to help you to the right type of pasta if you can describe to him/her what your favoured pasta looks like.
+The shop attendant of the supermarket can help you to the right type of pasta if you can describe what it looks like.

-“Uh, they looked like really long noodles!”.
+“Uh, they look like really long noodles!”.
 The attendant takes you right to the aisle that has stocks of spaghetti.

-You don’t need to remember names that sound so foreign to you.
-You mention the specifications and get a suggestion in return.
+You don’t need to remember names that sound foreign to you.
+You mention the appearance and get guided to the right option..

 The solution to the problem in the introductory paragraph is similar.
-If people have trouble remembering the names of your twins or in distinguishing which is which, you give them the specifications.
-So that , even if they forget the names, they can simply give you a lead, “You know, the one who plays cricket, not the one who plays tennis.”
+If people have trouble remembering the names of your twins or in distinguishing which is which, you mention unique things about each twin.
+So that even if people forget the names, they can simply give you a lead, “I am referring to the one who loves cricket, not the one who loves tennis.”

-This approach of using specifications to come up with the right fit is called ‘factory pattern’ in the world of object-oriented software.
-Using the pasta example, here is how we describe the system around factory pattern.
+The approach of using specifications to come up with the right fit is called ‘factory pattern’ in the world of object-oriented software.
+Using the pasta example, here is how we design a factory pattern.

-Next, there is another class called a factory.
-An object of the factory class is made right when the system starts up.
-It is ready to be used whenever your program wants an object based on specification.
-E.g. the attendant is employed along with the store, before you walk in.
-The factory is trained to recognise certain specifications so that it can create an object of the appropriate class.
+There is a class called a factory, which is used whenever your program wants an object based on specification.
+In the pasta example, the shop attendant is trained to recognise different pasta types.
+The factory class is trained to recognise specifications so that it can produce objects of the appropriate class.

 Factory pattern in the world of computing

-Factory pattern is used whenever one program needs to handle several different types of specifications.
-The program then delegates any work that is unique to one type of specification to an object that is made for that type of specification.
+Factory pattern is used whenever one program needs to handle several different types of data.

-Let’s take the example of an image viewer, The main program has a screen where images are to be shown.
-It also has tools to zoom in and out and to rotate or flip an image.
-However, the program needs to be able to show JPEG and PNG images.
+An example is an image viewer, The main program has a screen where images are to be shown.
+It also has tools to zoom, rotate or flip an image.
+The program needs to be able to show both JPEG and PNG images.
 Both types of files store images in different ways.
-Our image viewer program needs to be able to work past the differences and show both types of images on the screen.
+Our image viewer program needs to be able to work past the differences.

-The image viewer pushes the responsibility of decoding images from file formats to each file type’s own decoder.
-The decoders are then group behind a factory.
-The image viewer mentions the file name or just the extension to the factory.
-Based on the extension .png or .jpg, the factory returns the correct type of decoder to the image viewer.
-The decoder can then return the decoded image to the viewer ready for display on the screen.
+The image viewer pushes the responsibility of decoding images from the respective file formats to each file type’s dedicated decoder.
+The decoders are served by a factory.
+The image viewer mentions extension of the image file name to the factory, e.g. png or jpg.
+Based on the extension, the factory returns the correct type of decoder to the image viewer.
+The decoder will then return the bitmap image to the viewer, which will then display the bitmap on the screen.

 The world has too many names and not everyone wants to know every name by heart.
-However, if that is the case, someone needs to be able to understand specifications and then lead you to the right names.
-Thankfully, with the factory pattern, you can forget about names and simply focus on the goal that you want to achieve.
-Please let me know about your own examples of factory pattern in use.
+But then someone needs to be able to understand specifications and then lead you to the right names.
+With the factory pattern, you can forget about names and simply focus on the goal.
+Leave the names to the factory.